QubitPi/packer-plugin-qubitpi/README.md

 ![GitHub Last Commit]
 [![Apache License][Apache License Badge]][Apache License, Version 2.0]

-The hashistack multi-component plugin can be used with HashiCorp [Packer][HashiCorp Packer] to create images hosted in [hashistack].
+QubitPi Packer multi-component plugin can be used with HashiCorp [Packer][HashiCorp Packer] to create images hosted on AWS.
 For the full list of available features for this plugin see [docs](./docs).

 Installation
 ------------